MrMatch246/KeyLab_Essential_mk3_TGE/README.md

     - TAB + PAD Bank B = Solo Tracks (exclusive Solo)

-    - TAP + METRONOME + PAD Bank B = Solo multiple Tracks
+    - TAP + METRONOME = Actual TAP functionality (for setting the tempo)

     - TAP + Main Encoder at any Time shows Mute/Solo Pads as well as Scrolling through Tracks in steps of 4